 Most Popular Newborn Photography Posing Ideas

 Hi fellow newborn photographers, new parents, friends and everyone reading this post!
 Eek, it’s been a while since I have blogged, It’s been a busy summer of vacations, entertaining the kids and of course, cuddling my sweet newborn clients!
-So, let’s talk newborn photo poses!
-I’ve been a professional newborn photographer for almost a decade now, and throughout the years, trends have come and gone in posed newborn photography.
+So, let’s talk newborn photography poses and newborn posing!
+I’ve been a professional San Diego Newborn Photographer for almost a decade now, and throughout the years, trends have come and gone in posed newborn photography.
 Looking back at when I first started posing and photographing infants, those ginormous flower headbands were all the rage… we’re talking flowers bigger than the baby’s head!
 I’m kinda glad that one went away!
 However, throughout the years, I have personally, and as a professional in the industry, seen some poses remain consistently popular.
 Let’s take a look at the most popular newborn photography posing ideas!

 This one is so cute because of those baby back rolls that you can see with this pose.
 This one requires rolled up wraps under both baby’s head and legs to support baby.
 Removing the rolled up wraps from under baby’s legs will give a different perspective, equally as cute!